 Do not install carbon rings or rod packing until the compressor is serviced for initial operation.
 Fill crankcase and lubricators as recommended by the manufacturer, with Type C preservative.
-NOTE Where compressors require field assembly, the factory representative should be present to confirm inspection, preservation, and assembly procedures.
+Where compressors require field assembly, the factory representative should be present to confirm inspection, preservation, and assembly procedures.

 2.9.5 Rotor Turning of Reciprocating Compressors

 2.9.5.1 Where applicable, open the drip feed lubricator and operate the force feed lubricators weekly.
 If the compressor has a manual priming main oil pump, operate it for at least one minute.
 Turn the crank shaft 2 1/4 revolutions.
-Shaft rotation must be accomplished with a strap wrench or other non-marring device.
+Shaft rotation is to be accomplished with a strap wrench or other non-marring device.
 Verify that radial